Co-author: Ellie McLachlan

 Buy the necessary stuff first

-Obviously, you’ll need to buy things like gifts and food for your Christmas day meals, but maybe give the flashy drinks and decorations a miss this year?
-You can always make your own, especially if you’ve got kids with a knack for arts and craft.
+Obviously, you’ll need to buy things like gifts and food for your Christmas day meals, but perhaps give the flashy drinks and decorations a miss this year.
+You could always make your own, especially if you’ve got kids with a knack for arts and craft.

 Save with home-made Christmas gifts